joelshepherd/tabliss.io/2_about.md

 ---
+layout: page.njk
 title: About
 tags: nav
 ---

 # About

-<p class="lead">Tabliss is a free web extension for Firefox and Chrome that replaces your New Tab page with a beautiful, customisable experience.
+<p class="lead">Tabliss is a free web extension for Firefox, Chrome, and Edge that replaces your New Tab page with a beautiful, customisable experience.
 A place of bliss throughout your day.</p>

 Tabliss is private, fast, and free.
 Tabliss is a free alternative to expensive extensions like Momentum.